Top 10 Mistakes Beginners Make When Trying to Make Money Online

 3. Ignoring the Importance of SEO

-Quick SEO tips for beginners:
+Quick SEO Tips for Beginners:

 Target low-competition, long-tail keywords.

-Optimize your titles, meta descriptions, and headers.
+Optimize titles, meta descriptions, and headers.

 Build backlinks naturally over time.